XanderD99/strapi-prometheus/README.md

 ## 📊 Prometheus example

+`⚠️ You need to create your own prometheus instance for this.
+This plugin does not do that for you!`

 here is a basic example of prometheus config.
 In this example we assume that the metrics endpoint is not secured.

 ```yml
 # prometheus.yaml